modware-org/docs/README.md

 You can exercise all of the Foundation API methods through the API Console as well as view documentation and descriptions of the inputs and outputs of each API method.

 ## Solutions
-We started in 2018 with few concepts but one idea: fastest development in 2020 we are giving solutions:
+We started in 2018 with few concepts but one idea: fastest development.
+Now, in 2020 we are giving solutions:

 + [APIcra](http://apicra.com)
 + [APIexec](http://apiexec.com)